FLORIDA HIGHWAYMEN HISTORIC ARTISTS

 Johnny Lee Daniels bridged the 2nd Generation to the Originals: History holds a time when the 40-year veteran established five Highwaymen and was highly respected for his achievements.
 Jimmy, Johnny Stovall, Kelvin Hair, female AJ Brown, and Richard Edwards are prominent Florida Highwaymen artists.
 Over the years, Johnny Daniels mentored and partnered in business with Johnny, Kelvin, and AJ in two of his Highwaymen art galleries.

 Hall of Fame Original Highwayman Willie Daniels continued to paint with AJ Brown.
-Daniels supported his brother's bridge and Brown's journey as a 2nd Generation Highwayman.
-The Daniels brother's mother died young leaving six siblings.
-The eldest sister Ms. Curley Daniels extended her role as their mother and her love for her family.
+Daniels supported his brother's bridge and Brown's journey as a Second-Generation Highwayman.
+The Daniels brother's mother died young, leaving six siblings.
+The eldest sister, Ms. Curley Daniels, extended her role as their mother and her love for her family.

 On January 26, 2010, respectful of her youngest brother's legacy, Johnny Daniels, and her affection for AJ Brown, Ms. Curley Daniels confirmed Brown as her Goddaughter.
 Ms. Daniels understood the family-like bond and business partnership.
 The common connection between Brown and Daniels was painting.
 Brown felt privileged to be under the tutelage of the legendary Johnny Daniels.